 Since 2009, there were three major version releases, that were version 1.0 released in October 2009, version 2.0 released in January 2010, and version 3.0 released in April 2010.
 After version 3.0, the team had been adding new features, fixing bugs, improving performance and user experience continuously in a series of minor releases.
 As of year 2014, Nitrate was open sourced to community and hosted in GitHub based on the version 3.18, and new journey had began.

 Up to this day, at the moment of writing this brief history review, Nitrate has been 11 years old and it still has strong vitality.

 Nitrate ships with optional subpackages in addition to the main nitrate-tcms package.
-They are available from either PyPI or the YUM repository.
+They are available from PyPI.
 The subpackages include:

-The nitrate-worker image is optional, that depends no whether there is requirement to run asynchronous tasks by Celery.
+The worker image is optional if there is no requirement to run asynchronous tasks by Celery.

 There are a series of instructions for running Nitrate.
 Please refer to Deployment.